The Eight Paths

 - Held a solo exhibition, recital, reading, or screening at a public venue

-- completed a formal residency, fellowship, or apprenticeship with a recognized mentor or institution
+- Completed a formal residency, fellowship, or apprenticeship with a recognized mentor or institution

-- had work acquired for a permanent collection, anthology, or archive
+- Had work acquired for a permanent collection, anthology, or archive

-- received a substantive review or feature in an independent arts publication
+- Received a substantive review or feature in an independent arts publication

 Capstone